rfmiotto/be-the-hero/README.md

 ## Kicking things off

->It is necessary to have [Node.js](https://nodejs.org/en/download/) and [Yarn](https://yarnpkg.com/) installed in your machine to run this app.
-Note that the [npm](https://www.npmjs.com/get-npm) already comes with Node.js, so you don't have to worry about it.
+>It is necessary to have [Node.js](https://nodejs.org/en/download/) installed in your machine to run this app.
+Note that the [npm](https://www.npmjs.com/get-npm) already comes with Node.js, but it is also possible to [Yarn](https://yarnpkg.com/) if you prefer.
 As the installation depends on the OS of your computer, the best way to go about it is to follow the instructions from their official websites.

 Clone this repository and access the project folder typing the following in your terminal:
   ```